puppetlabs/puppet-docs/source/puppet/4.9/config_ssl_external_ca.markdown

 Puppet always expects its SSL credentials to be in `.pem` format.

-### Normal Puppet master certificate requirements still apply
+### Normal Puppet certificate requirements still apply

-Any Puppet master certificate must contain the DNS name at which agent nodes will attempt to contact that master, either as the subject common name (CN) or as a Subject Alternative Name (DNS).
+Any Puppet Server certificate must contain the DNS name at which agent nodes will attempt to contact that server, either as the subject common name (CN) or as a Subject Alternative Name (DNS).

 ## Option 1: Single CA